facebook/react-native/docs/IntegrationWithExistingApps.md

 We will now add an event handler from the menu link.
 A method will be added to the main `ViewController` of your application.
 This is where `RCTRootView` comes into play.

 When you build a React Native application, you use the React Native packager to create an `index.ios.bundle` that will be served by the React Native server.
-Inside `index.ios.bundle` will be our `RNHighScore` module.
+Inside `index.ios.bundle` will be our `MyReactNativeApp` module.
 So, we need to point our `RCTRootView` to the location of the `index.ios.bundle` resource (via `NSURL`) and tie it to the module.

 We will, for debugging purposes, log that the event handler was invoked.
 Then, we will create a string with the location of our React Native code that exists inside the `index.ios.bundle`.
 Finally, we will create the main `RCTRootView`.
-Notice how we provide `RNHighScores` as the `moduleName` that we created [above](#the-react-native-component) when writing the code for our React Native component.
+Notice how we provide `MyReactNativeApp` as the `moduleName` that we created [above](#the-react-native-component) when writing the code for our React Native component.

 <block class="objc" />